Li Li Abilities and Strategy

 - Use Healing Brew whenever it is available to heal allies.

-- Cloud Serpent should be used on frontline melee Heroes when possible.
+- Cloud Serpent should be used on frontline melee Heroes as they engage.

-- Use Blinding Wind to Blind Heroes; avoid liberal PvE use.
+- Use Blinding Wind to Blind Heroes; avoid PvE use.

 - Activate Jug of 1,000 Cups preemptively in team fights.